+As we discussed in Section 3, when we use all data, results might be subject to the sample selection bias.
+When restricted to post-redesign data, we can not reject the null hypotheses that contribution rate is equal between any pair of mechanisms.
 When each campaign is analyzed separately, the Premium mechanism generates a (weakly) significantly higher contribution rate than the VCM (p = 0.06) in 2004 using all data.
-The Fisher exact tests can not reject null hypotheses that any other pairs of mechanisms yield the same contribution rate.
-In campaign 2005, we can not reject the null hypotheses that contribution rate is equal between any pair of mechanisms, primarily because the sample of contributors is very small.
+The Fisher exact tests can not reject null hypotheses that any other pairs of mechanisms yield the same contribution rate is equal between any pair of mechanisms, primarily because the sample of contributors is very small.